Federated Continual Learning: Concepts, Challenges, and Solutions: Challenges of Federated Continual Learning

 Catastrophic forgetting, also known as global forgetting, is a significant challenge in FCL, caused by class imbalance and data heterogeneity among clients in the FL environment, and class-incremental and limited incremental data issue in the CL environment.
 This leads the global model to adapt to dominant classes or new data distributions, often forgetting earlier tasks or less frequent classes.
 Also, training with a small amount of labeled data not only can deteriorate the model performance on new tasks, but also exacerbate catastrophic forgetting of previous knowledge.
 To address this, strategies are needed to preserve and transfer new client information despite limited resources and communication bandwidth in FL environments.
 Tables \ref{tab:evaluation} and \ref{tab:dataset} list datasets supporting class-incremental and instance-incremental tasks relevant to these strategies.
 As depicted in Figure \ref{fig:forgetting}, three primary methods to mitigate global forgetting are preserving the global model, learning from exemplars, and a combination of these two.

-\paragraph{Preserving The Global Model} To preserve the global model in FCL, knowledge fusion is used to leverage the previously trained global model, integrating new and old data effectively.
+To preserve the global model in FCL, knowledge fusion is used to leverage the previously trained global model, integrating new and old data effectively.
 Five primary methods are employed for this purpose: proxy server methods, prototypical learning, optimization and Loss function modification, knowledge distillation, and gradient-based methods.

 Proxy server methods utilize intermediary servers to store and manage previous global model data.
 For instance, \cite{10323204} selects the best old model for global anti-forgetting and augments new prototype images via self-supervised prototype augmentation.
 Similarly, \cite{Dong_2022_CVPR} proposes a proxy server that selects the best old global model to assist local relation distillation.